 -Gisèle Girouard, Grade 10 teacher, Regiopolis Notre Dame Catholic High School

-- Conflict and Remembrance (Kindergarten to Grade 6; Kindergarten to Cycle 3)
+- Conflict and Remembrance (Grades 3 to 6; Cycle 2 and 3)

 - Wars on Our Soil (Grades 6 to 8; Cycle 3 to Secondary 2)